 Note: While removing purple loosestrife, it is extremely important to remove all root and stem fragments as they can reestablish themselves.
 It is also important to remember to wash your clothes and equipment after removal or treatment as to not track purple loosestrife seeds to other areas.

-Species such as swamp milkweed, joe pye weed, blue vervain, and marsh blazing star are all tall herbaceous perennial flowers that are extremely similar to the looks of purple loosestrife.
+Species such as swamp milkweed, Joe-Pye-weed (Eutrochium maculatum), blue vervain (Verbena hastata), and marsh blazing-star (Liatris spicata) are all tall herbaceous perennial flowers that look extremely similar to purple loosestrife.
 It is important to replace purple loosestrife with native alternatives to keep the purple loosestrife from growing back after removal and to cover up exposed topsoil.